EuPathDB/MicrobiomeWorkflow/README.md

 2. pick a moniker `$STUDY` for the study and version `$VERSION` with today's date
 3. put all the results in `/eupath/data/EuPathDB/manualDelivery/MicrobiomeDB/common/MicrobiomeStudyEda/$STUDY/$VERSION`
 4. add a MicrobiomeStudyEda entry to MicrobiomeDatasets with the new `$STUDY`, `$VERSION`, and .owl (probably: microbiome_human_only.owl)
-5. a) `cd $PROJECT_HOME/ApiCommonMetadataRepository/ISA/metadata/MBSTDY0021/`
+5. `cd $PROJECT_HOME/ApiCommonMetadataRepository/ISA/metadata/MBSTDY0021/`
-5. b) put sample details under `$STUDY.txt`
+6. put sample details under `$STUDY.txt`
-5. c) Edit `$PROJECT_HOME/ApiCommonMetadataRepository/scripts/make_eda_Xmls.pl` and run it to get the appropriate entity graph in `$STUDY.xml`
+7. Edit `$PROJECT_HOME/ApiCommonMetadataRepository/scripts/make_eda_Xmls.pl` and run it to get the appropriate entity graph in `$STUDY.xml`
-6. Do some input checks.
+8. Do some input checks.
 See: Operations
-7. Do the workflow.
+9. Do the workflow.
 Nothing depends on all studies as a whole, so no `undo`s needed until something goes wrong!

 ## Operations